Dr-Sauce/Unsigncuts/README.md

 # Unsigncuts for macOS
 The macOS version of [Unsigncuts](https://havoc.app/package/unsigncuts).
-Import unsigned shortcut files.
+Import unsigned shortcut files (on macOS).

 Requires `Allow Running Scripts` option to be enabled in Shortcuts app settings.